stephenrwicks/calendar/README.md

 In CSS the native dialog element has a ::backdrop pseudo-element.
 I can't use that without regular CSS.
 But it's super easy to replicate with a giant box-shadow with no blur or offset (only spread, the 4th value).
 Assign a color with .5 alpha value and it's translucent.
 I used max(100vw, 100vh) to make the shadow take up the whole screen but I found out there is also 100vmax.

 Having the Enter key on a button open the native dialog element that uses a form with a submit button can be a pitfall because it can focus-trap the form and immediately submit it, which makes the form invisible (and appear to not work at all) if the form was valid with its prepopulated values.
 But e.preventDefault() fixes this.

+I had a bug for a while where I was mapping events to dates using ISO strings.
+This would map to GMT so it would go one day forward if scheduled later in the day.